Anarios/return-youtube-dislike/Docs/Guide__Installing.md

 ##### App from Play Store

-- Although app(s) which use this API exist but they aren't official.
+- Although app(s) which use this API exist, they aren't official.

 ##### On Firefox